-Internship or Field Studies (1 unit): All students complete a one-unit internship or field study in their area of concentration.
-Students will meet with the department chair to determine which is appropriate based on experience and education.
+Internship or Field Studies (1 unit): All students complete a one-unit internship or field study.
+Students meet with the department chair to determine which is appropriate based on experience and education.
 Internships and field studies must be approved by the chair before the internship or field study begins.

-Courses Prerequisite(s) Units MBA 590 Internship All core courses or approval 1 MBA 593 Field Studies All core courses or approval 1
+Courses Prerequisite(s) Units MBA 590 Internship All core courses & department chair approval 1 MBA 593 Field Studies All core courses & department chair approval 1

 Practicum: Students who lack updated or practical business or management experience may be required to complete MBA 597 Management Practicum (1-3 units) prior to completing an internship.
-Students will register for this class when they are enrolled in one or many of the following areas: marketing, management, nonprofit organizations, accounting, international business, finance, and computer information systems.
+Students register for this class when enrolled in one or many of the following areas: marketing, management, nonprofit organizations, accounting, international business, finance, and computer information systems.
 This course may be taken twice.
 Units are not applicable to graduation.

-Capstone (3 units): All students complete MBA 580 Strategic Management.
-This course is usually taken in the student's final semester.
+Capstone (3 units): The MBA program culminates in the 3-unit capstone course, MBA 580 Capstone: Strategic Management, commonly completed in a student's final term.

 Students must complete 40 units as designated above with a cumulative GPA of 3.0 or higher.
 No more than 6 units may be fulfilled through the transfer of credit from another institution.
-With department chair approval, students may be allowed to substitute up to 6 units of upper division (400 level) undergraduate coursework taken at UWest for equivalent MBA courses.
-Program prerequisites and practicum are not applicable to graduation.
+With department chair approval, students may be allowed to substitute up to 6 units of 400-level undergraduate coursework taken at UWest for equivalent MBA courses; courses applied to a previous UWest degree or certificate are not applicable.
+Program prerequisites and practica are not applicable to graduation.